Best Practices

 Use this success to justify investing in a Content API integration.

-We recommend to always implement the process-status for at least your most crucial updates such as:
+We recommend always implementing the process status check for at least your most crucial asynchronous updates, such as:

 -